Balancing Speed and Coverage in Monorepo Testing

 Establish sustainable operational practices that prevent test debt accumulation and preserve the speed/coverage equilibrium at scale.

 2. Automate test archival: Track CI failure rates over rolling 14-day windows to automatically flag and archive deprecated or consistently flaky tests.
+A test that fails more than 15% of the time without a code change is a candidate for quarantine.

 3. Schedule quarterly recalibration: Adjust coverage targets to reflect architectural shifts, newly introduced shared dependencies, and framework upgrades.

 4. Document runbook procedures: Create standardized troubleshooting guides for pipeline bottlenecks when monorepo scale exceeds current CI compute capacity.
+Include escalation paths when a single package’s test suite exceeds 5 minutes.